 It also has been known to help with the ability to incorporate the power food into any meal.

 Basil vinegar can be used in recipes requiring the use of vinegar.
-The oil can be used for a variety of recipes including vegetables and breads.
+The oil can be used for a variety of recipes including vegetables and bread.

 Basil’s leafy nature as an ingredient makes it a perfect addition to any salad.
 From a basil salad to an additive in a Caesar or Greek salad, the leaf is versatile.

 The fresh leaves are wonderful chopped up with lettuce, tomatoes, cucumbers, and other salad ingredients.
-Basil can also be added to any cheeses that you plan to use with your salads.
+It can also be added to any cheeses that you plan to use with your salads.

-Sandwiches can also have the additional flavor of basil.
-The herb can be used on pita bread, flat bread, and wraps.
+Sandwiches can also have the added flavor of basil.
+The herb can be used on pita bread, flatbread, and wraps.
 Adding some basil to your sandwich meats is not a bad idea either.

 Basil’s peppery flavor can work in sweet dishes.
 Strawberry basil shortcakes, basil ice cream, or basil sorbet are a few dishes you can use.
 Two other recipes you can use are strawberry galette and mint basil syrup.